JpBaer/Portfolio-Webpage/README.md

 ```

 ## Usage
-When the application is launched the Hoerison Homepage will be available and will appear as per the screenshot below.
+When the application is launched the Portfolio will be available and will appear as per the screenshot below.

 ![WebsiteScreenshot](./assets/images/Screen%20Shot%202023-01-01%20at%201.22.48%20PM.jpg)
 ##